 Businesses need to first identify their environmental risks.
 A strategic programme of remediation works can then be scheduled based on the level of priority that will help meet the requirements of the Bill.
 We will be working with all our customers in 2021 to help understand their specific challenges with regards to the potential new targets and how they can achieve them effectively and compliantly.

-CHANGES TO RED DIESEL LEGISLATION, GARY HICKEY, SPECIALIST FUELS SERVICES DIVISION DIRECTOR
+CHANGES TO RED DIESEL LEGISLATION, RUSSEL RHODES, SPECIALIST FUELS DIVISION BUSINESS DEVELOPMENT

 In the 2020 budget, the government announced that it will remove the entitlement to use red diesel from April 2022, except in agriculture (as well as forestry, horticulture and pisciculture), rail and for non-commercial heating (including domestic heating).
 These reforms are important for tackling climate change and improving the UK’s air quality.